 Gas City is a somewhat small city located in the state of Indiana.
 With a population of 6,076 people and just one neighborhood, Gas City is the 113th largest community in Indiana.
-Gas City has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Gas City has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 Gas City is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Gas City is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Gas City who work in sales jobs (15.74%), office and administrative support (14.50%), and management occupations (7.87%).

-Gas City is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Gas City does not have a public transit system used by locals to get to and from work.

-The education level of Gas City citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-17.29% of adults 25 and older in Gas City have a college degree.
+In terms of college education, Gas City is nearly on par with the US average for all cities of 21.84%: 17.29% of adults 25 and older in Gas City have a bachelor's degree or advanced degree.

 The per capita income in Gas City in 2022 was $27,670, which is middle income relative to Indiana, and lower middle income relative to the rest of the US.
 This equates to an annual income of $110,680 for a family of four.
 However, Gas City contains both very wealthy and poor people as well.